Wild Geese

 First create a “container” for your wander/gather, this provides boundaries and containment that allows for the free flow of the wander.

 Set a timer for at least 20 minutes or as along as you desire it to be.
 You can wander anywhere, even in a bathroom, though I feel outside leads to a richer experience and the wilder a place the better.
+If you wander in an area that you are unfamiliar, I recommend bringing your phone with gps so you can relocate yourself after the wander.

 Do something to tell your body that you are starting to wander.
 For example, mark the transition point mentally, by noting when you cross the threshold of your front door, clap your hands, place something like a broom or stick on the ground and step over it.
 Some sort of physical delineation to tell your body that you are now entering the wander.